PocketNet: A Smaller Neural Network for Medical Image Analysis: Materials and Methods

 \subsubsection{Network Architectures}

 For each of our tasks and datasets, we compare the performance of various full-sized architectures with their PocketNet counterparts.
-Figure \ref{fig:unet-sketches} shows example sketches of these architectures.

-\paragraph{LiTS Architectures} We examine the effects of our proposed modification strategy using three widely used segmentation models - U-Net \cite{unet-3d}, ResNet \cite{resnet}, and DenseNet \cite{densenet}.
-These architectures each possess a standard U-Net backbone \cite{unet}, which is illustrated in Figure \ref{fig:segmentation}.
-The proposed U-Net, ResNet, and DenseNet architectures differ in their block designs as seen in Figure \ref{fig:blocks}.
+\paragraph{Segmentation Architectures} We examine the effects of our proposed modification strategy using five segmentation architectures - U-Net \cite{unet-3d}, ResNet \cite{resnet}, DenseNet \cite{densenet}, HRNet \cite{hrnet}, and nnUNet \cite{nnunet}.
+The U-Net, ResNet, and DenseNet architectures are similar.
+They use the same U-Net backbone with variations in their convolution blocks (see Figure \ref{fig:blocks}) but are highly prevalent architectures in the literature for 3D medical image segmentation \cite{unet-common}.
+HRNet is not as prevalent in the literature as U-Net and its variants but does represent a fundamentally different deep learning architecture for 3D segmentation.
+Rather than using a "U" shape, where we continually coarsen (i.e., downsample via pooling) high-resolution features, HRNet preserves features at each resolution level.
+The nnUNet architecture provides a state-of-the-art baseline for our analysis.

-We emphasize that the architectures here, for this specific dataset, are \emph{not} intended to yield state-of-the-art results for LiTS liver segmentation.
-Instead, these architectures are intended to establish comparisons between PocketNet and full-sized architectures on a common, straightforward segmentation task.
-How more complicated architectures perform on LiTS using the PocketNet paradigm is discussed in Section \ref{sec:discussion}.

-\paragraph{NFBS Architectures} The NFBS segmentation task architectures (both full-sized and PocketNet variants) are the same as those used for LiTS liver segmentation task, with U-Net, ResNet, and DenseNet architectures.
-However, for NFBS segmentation the 2D convolutions have been replaced with 3D convolutions (for the NFBS dataset, we do not treat each slice independently as we do with the LiTS dataset).
-We again emphasize that for this dataset, these architectures are \emph{not} intended to yield state-of-the-art results, instead serving as benchmarks for the performance of the PocketNet paradigm on a straightforward segmentation task with a different imaging modality (in this case, MRI) than the CT data used in the LiTS Challenge data.

-\paragraph{BraTS Architectures} We restrict our architectures for BraTS segmentation to the U-Net and DenseNet architectures used for NFBS and LiTS segmentation.
-Given the similarity in results that we see when using U-Net, ResNet, and DenseNet blocks as described below, we do not evaluate the performance of the PocketNet paradigm on ResNet architectures for BraTS data.

 \paragraph{COVIDx8B Architectures} Our classification architecture for the COVIDx8B dataset is a U-Net encoder with four downsampling layers.
 The final layer of the U-Net encoder is flattened via global max-pooling and passed to a fully connected layer for the network's final output.
-This architecture is depicted visually in Figure \ref{fig:classification}.
+Visually, this architecture is represented by the left half of the Pocket U-Net architecture in Figure \ref{fig:full_pocket}.